Janhi2004/Health-Analytics-Case-Study/README.md

 ***
 ### 9. For users that have blood pressure measurements, what is the median systolic/diastolic blood pressure values?

-- First, we filter results to users with blood pressure measurements.
+- First, I filter results to users with blood pressure measurements.
-- Then, we find the median of systolic and diastolic measurements.
+- Then, I find the median of systolic and diastolic measurements.

 ````sql
 SELECT